 The twelve states of the Midwest have their share of beautiful trees with dazzling autumn hues.
 Narrowing down where to go within one state can be challenging, let alone the region.
 However, each state has its best known spots, and here are some of the best places to find fall foliage in the Midwest.

-Best Places to Visit in the Midwest for Fall Colors
+Best Places to Visit in the Fall in the Midwest

 Tahquamenon Falls State Park in Michigan

 Pictured Rocks National Lakeshore in Michigan

 Another beautiful destination in the UP is Pictured Rocks National Lakeshore.
 This area is also made for outdoor adventures, as visitors can hike along the shore, rent kayaks and paddle boards, or take a cruise out of Munising, Michigan to take in the glory of the autumn trees.